Institute for Pharmacy

 Pharmaceutical Technology and Biopharmaceutics

-The Department of Pharmaceutical Technology and Biopharmaceutics will focus on drug delivery and targeting, new carrier systems and materials, tissue engineering, as well as pharmacokinetic and predictive models.
+The Department of Pharmaceutical Technology and Biopharmaceutics focuses on drug delivery and drug targeting, innovative carrier systems and materials, tissue engineering, as well as pharmacokinetic and predictive models for the biodistribution of active pharmaceutical ingredients and excipients.

 Research areas